csunbird/Estimating-effective-population-size-from-resistance-loci/README.md

 - trial 2 using logfile took user-defined heterozygosity function every 1000 ticks, and also increase the expiry point from 40k to 100k gen to see if there is indeed a plateau. removed a lot of savepoints as now we know the burnin can finish under 72 hr.

 - optimising simulations, termination block at 1000k gen to catch any long simulations (most dont finish at 200k)
-- issue outputting vcf by even the ones that finish ahead of termination, hopefully resolved by removing filepath
+- VCF files take up >20gb each! switch to outputting in .tree? or compute all the following steps Then tar.gz the entire simulation folder before running other seeds

 # Answered questions
 - how many ticks in a simulation (till 80% fixation for VGSC and 40% for RDL)
 - what size of genome  (10kb haplotype from Anusha's report?)
 - what kind of mutations do i want to sweep??
 VGSC and RDL mutations [initializeMutationType("m1", 0.5, "f", 0.02); // introduced sweep mutation dominance is likely partial ]
-- how many repeats of the soft sweep simulations? as many as I can. at least 10 (is roughly 1/3 error, having 100 repeats is 10% error)
+- how many repeats of the soft sweep simulations?
+    - as many as I can. at least 10 (is roughly 1/3 error, having 100 repeats is 10% error)
     - just 1 subpopulation
 - why do we use the Farthest Point Algorithm in the dendrogram clustering??
 Should be average UPGMA algorithm
 - can we do our neutral burn in for 10N generations (page 597 of SLIM manual) incase not enough coalescence? record the number of generations first
-- calculate heterozygosity every set timepoint instead of every generation for problematic burn ins
+- issue with calculation compute time: calculate heterozygosity every set timepoint instead of every generation for problematic burn ins